 1. Proceed with caution: There are many firms out there looking to take advantage of you.

 Be wary of commission-only positions where the firm encourages you to sell insurance and investment products to your friends and family.
 It can ruin relationships and often times you don’t know enough about those products yet.
 If the products don’t work out for your friends and family, they may be stuck with the negative effects for years after you leave the company.
 With the standard turnover rates for these positions, it is likely that you will leave quickly.

 I won’t mention the companies because I don’t want the liability, but in my opinion, they are the ones that advertise their jobs the most frequently and don’t require any experience.
 They can do this because many of these firms have an extremely high turnover rate for these positions (upwards of 80%) so they are consistently hiring to replace those who left.

-Most training programs require that you gain a certain number of clients in the first 6 months, or you will be let go.
-Of utmost importance is the ability to gain clients and sell them products and services, so if you don’t have confidence to pursue and ask someone to trust you with their money, this job is not for you.
+Most training programs and offices require that you gain a certain number of clients or assets in the first 6 months to one year of production, or you will be let go.
+Of utmost importance is the ability to gain clients and sell products and/or your services, so if you don’t have ability to pursue clients and ask someone to trust you with their money, this job is not for you.

 3. There is a big difference between the types of financial advisors.

 There are four main types of financial advisors:

 Commissioned – These financial advisors are often referred to as Brokers, agents of Broker Dealers, or Registered Representatives.
 The financial advisor receives a commission for selling an insurance or investment product, such as mutual funds, annuities, structured products, and insurance.
 In these commissioned transactions, the financial advisor is not always required to act in a client’s best interest, but just needs to make sure the investment is suitable.
 This can lead to conflicts of interest where the advisor is selling a financial product that is suitable, but not in the clients best interest or has higher fees and a higher commission than other options.